giampaolo/psutil/docs/api.rst

   .. note::

-    In order to efficiently fetch more than one information about the process at the same time, make sure to use either :meth:`oneshot` context manager or :meth:`as_dict` utility method.
+    in order to efficiently fetch more than one information about the process at the same time, make sure to use either :meth:`oneshot` context manager or :meth:`as_dict` utility method.